Homeowners Association (HOA) Manager’s Role

 Getting Your Call Processed

-- When calling your Management Company leave as much information for the manager as you can so that he or she can get the answer you are looking for before calling you back.
-Many times the manager can have an association call you back with the information you are seeking.
+- When calling your HOA Management Company leave as much information for the manager as you can so that he or she can get the answer you are looking for before calling you back.
+Many times the manager can have an HOA call you back with the information you are seeking.

 - Using email allows the manager to send messages with attachments and/or respond while he or she is in the field or after hours.
 It also provides he or she with a record of your communication.

 - Be kind.
 The manager most likely did not create your concern and is there to provide you help.

 - Call back.
 Your manager may have your call on his or her back list and is working on getting back to you.
 When you call back this helps push your call to the top of the list.